Library to Support Caregivers Through Programs and Resources

 A Personal Perspective

 AARP claims 24 percent of adults are currently acting as an unpaid family caregiver for elderly or disabled loved ones.
-Because it can feel isolating, we are hosting a lineup of programs where speakers and authors are sharing their perspectives.
-This includes host of “Daughterhood The Podcast,” Rosanne Corcoran.
-We took a peek into her story.
+Because it can feel isolating, we are hosting a lineup of programs where speakers and authors are sharing their perspectives, including:

 - Author Ann Packer discussing her novel “Some Bright Nowhere” on Sunday, April 12, 2 p.m. at our Owings Mills Branch.